Structural Nested Mean Models Under Parallel Trends Assumptions: Multiplicative SNMMs

-{ The SNMM framework also readily handles multiplicative effects when the parallel trends assumption is assumed to hold on the additive scale, a scenario that has caused some consternation (Ciani and Fisher, 2018).
-Suppose we are in the general treatment pattern setting.
+{ The SNMM framework also readily handles multiplicative effects when the parallel trends assumption is assumed to hold on the additive scale, a scenario that has been discussed in the DiD literature \citep{ciani2019dif}.
 Define the multiplicative causal contrasts